zkutalik/ssimp_software/docu/manual.md

 ## Method outline
 [//]: -------------------------------
-Briefly, by combining summary statistics for a set of variants and the fine-scale LD structure in the same region, we can estimate summary statistics of new, untyped variants at the same locus.
-We can formally write this using the conditional expectation of a multivariate normal distribution.
+Briefly, we can estimate summary statistics of new, untyped variants at the same locus, by combining summary statistics for a set of variants and the fine-scale LD structure in the same region, We can formally write this using the conditional expectation of a multivariate normal distribution.

 ### Impute Z-statistics

 ![Summary statistics equation](visuals/eq_main.jpg)

 Here we aim to impute the Z-statistic of an untyped SNP *u*, given the Z-statistics of a set of tag SNPs called *M* (LHS of the equation).
-The RHS of the equation contains **c** (representing the correlations between SNP *u* and all the tag SNPs *M*), *C* (the pairwise correlations among the tag SNPs), and the Z-statistics of a set of tag SNPs *M*.
-Both, *c* and *C* are regularised using the option `--lambda`. *u* can be extended to a vector. *M* includes SNPs among `--window.width` + left and right `--flanking.region`, whereas the core window (`--window.width`) only covers SNPs to impute.
+The RHS of the equation contains **c** (representing the correlations between SNP *u* and all the tag SNPs *M*), **C** (the pairwise correlations among the tag SNPs), and the Z-statistics of a set of tag SNPs *M*.
+Both, **c** and **C** are regularised using the option `--lambda`. *u* can be extended to a vector. *M* includes SNPs among `--window.width` + left and right `--flanking.region`, whereas the core window (`--window.width`) covers SNPs to impute.

 ### Imputation quality
-We use an adjusted imputation quality that corrects for the effective number of tag SNVs *p.eff*.
+We use an adjusted imputation quality that corrects for the effective number of tag SNVs *p.eff* (n=number of individuals in the reference panel).
 ![Imputation quality](visuals/eq_impqual.jpg)

 ### Variable missingness
-To account for variable sample size in summary statistics of tag SNVs, we use an approach to down-weight entries in the *C* and *c* matrices for which summary statistics was estimated from a GWAS sample size lower than the maximum sample size in that data set.
+To account for variable sample size in summary statistics of tag SNVs, we use an approach to down-weight entries in the **C** and **c** matrices for which summary statistics was estimated from a GWAS sample size lower than the maximum sample size in that data set.

 ### More background on method